bwlewis/rthreejs/README.md

 ```

 Here is nifty example that plots the relative population of some cities using
-data from the R maps package (http://cran.r-project.org/web/packages/maps/) on
+data from the R maps package on
-a globe, based on the Javascript WebGL Globe Toolkit
+a globe.
+It's based on the Javascript WebGL Globe Toolkit
-(https://github.com/dataarts) by the Google Creative Lab Data Arts Team:
+(https://github.com/dataarts) by the Google Creative Lab Data Arts Team.
 ```r
 runApp(system.file("examples/globe",package="threejs"))
 ```